 I hope to be working in arenas of international economic cooperation such as the World Trade Organisation, the World Bank, the United Nations Economic Commission for Africa etc. I should have completed a PhD as well and being established as a publisher, lecturer and recognised voice on economic diplomacy.

-I love to travel to the most unique and unexpected of places.
-For example I have visited Portsoy In Scotland and Lulea in Sweden .
+I loved to travel to the most unique and unexpected of places.
+For example I visited Portsoy In Scotland and Lulea in Sweden.
 These places are not always renowned internationally but they are beautiful and inspiring, I love them.

 I also love to read biographies, autobiographies and books on personal development and perspectives on the future.